The history of Jesus Film Project®

 2017: 1,500th language produced for the Daasanach people.

-Today: To date, we’ve partnered with more than 1,800 ministries, which enable us to create, translate and distribute more films believers can use in telling the story of Jesus around the world.
+To date: We’ve partnered with more than 1,800 ministries, which enable us to create, translate and distribute more films believers can use in telling the story of Jesus around the world.

 These days Jesus Film Project carries more than 200 short and feature length films, most available on our website and app.
 That collection includes animated short films like My Last Day (in an anime style), Legion and Chosen Witness.
 Contextualized films like Retelling the Good Story and Do You Ever Wonder? represent the wide breath and forward-looking scope of the Jesus Film Project library.